The protection of the Loggerhead Sea turtles in Laganas Bay, Zakynthos, Greece during 2017

-Specifically, this report presents the ARCHELON’s field project and the work of the Management Agency of the National Marine Park of Zakynthos (NMPZ), as well as the actual situation at the nesting beaches and the protected marine area during the nesting season 2015, as recorded through the field project of ARCHELON.
-Finally the recommendations of ARCHELON are listed for the improvement of the conservation status of the nesting habitat.
+Specifically, this report focuses in the actual situation of the nesting habitats in Laganas Bay during the nesting season of 2017, as recorded through the field project of ARCHELON.
+Finally, recommendations of ARCHELON are listed for the improvement of the conservation status of the nesting habitat.

 - OUR NEWS27/09/2023